jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-The diatonic modes are the seven permutations of the major scale, with each permutation starting at a different degree of the major scale and wrapping around to the beginning as needed.
+The diatonic modes are the seven permutations of the major scale, with each permutation starting at a different degree of the major scale and wrapping around the end as needed.

 Starting with the first degree of the major scale, the diatonic modes are